jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/standard-16-colors.md

 | ![Bright cyan](../assets/images/colors/bright_cyan_16x16.png)       | Cyan    | 106 | `\x1b[106m` | <code>This is <span class="bg-bright-cyan">BRIGHT CYAN</span></code> |
 | ![Bright white](../assets/images/colors/bright_white_16x16.png)     | White   | 107 | `\x1b[107m` | <code>This is <span class="bg-bright-white">BRIGHT WHITE</span></code> |

-## Humanised Sequence Is Easier to Read
+## How to Use Colors with Colorist
 Instead of using raw ANSI escape codes, it's [convenient to use Colorist](../user-guide/index.md) to generate the escape codes while keeping the code readable.

 Simply use the `Color` or `BrightColor` classes for [foreground text colors](../user-guide/standard-colors/text-foreground.md), or the `BgColor` or `BgBrightColor` classes for [background colors](../user-guide/standard-colors/background.md).
 For example: